Let them sniff- getting the most out of your dog walk

 Sniffing around can also lessen stress and give a dog a greater sense of optimism.
 And who doesn’t want that for their pup?
 Studies tell us that allowing shelter dogs olfactory enrichment (things to sniff they might like) lessens those behaviors associated with stress.
 And a 2019 study comparing dogs practicing activities where they get to use their noses to find scents or food independently (“nosework”) with dogs practicing physical exercises keeping in step with their owner (“heelwork”) where both groups were given food rewards for completing the exercises, found the nosework dogs outperforming the heelwork dogs on a cognitive bias test designed to measure optimism.
 The researchers also noted that nosework offers a chance to work autonomously and exercise choice and control over their actions while indulging in a naturally satisfying activity.

 Take a look at how our dog walking stacks up on your next walk.
 Here are a few things to watch for to start with: Are we yanking a dog without any signal or warning from a lamppost or street sign just as it gets interesting?
 Or are we not even looking or paying attention and not noticing that our dog has started to sniff and yanked them away before they can complete a breath in?
 Do we think dogs are people and a good butt sniff means something other than getting to know the dog being sniffed?
+Are we walking our dogs with the right equipment - harnesses and leashes so they can explore comfortably?
 Or even worse, are we putting choke chains, prong collars and head halters on our dogs to inhibit any sniffing along with other natural behaviors?
-(While dogs may pull and choke against prongs and chokes and theoretically avoid the constraint by not pulling, the head halter offers no relief, placed high on the muzzle around the sensitive eye area often resulting in visible drooping and slinking and needs to be added to what not to use on our dogs.)
+(While dogs may pull and choke against prongs and chokes and theoretically avoid the constraint by not pulling, the head halter offers no relief, placed high on the muzzle around the sensitive eye area often resulting in visible drooping and slinking and needs to be added to what not to use on our dogs..)

-The good news is that making time for sniffing, including finding and exploring new and varied routes to sniff along, not only allows a dog to adequately “see” the world, sniffing is exercise for your dog’s brain that feels good, lessens stress and makes them happy.
+The good news is that making time for sniffing, putting dogs in the most comfortable walking equipment harness wise, including finding and exploring new and varied routes to sniff along, not only allows a dog to adequately “see” the world, sniffing is exercise for your dog’s brain that feels good, lessens stress and makes them happy.
 Processing all that information is a lot of work.
 It is as equally important for the dog to have something mentally satisfying to do as is for the dog to have something physically satisfying to do.
 Try it out and see how much calmer and happier your dog will start to appear.
 Letting your dog sniff his or her way around the block opens up a whole new world for you both.

 References